RickFrom1987/blog.rickfrom1987.com/source/_posts/extremely-lucky.md

-title: Please Remember You are Extremely Lucky.
+title: Note To Self - You Are Extremely Lucky.
 date: 2015/07/04 20:46:25
 categories:
 - Life